 Member Rights and Responsibilities

-At Blue Cross and Blue Shield of Illinois (BCBSIL), we want to make sure you get the health care you need.
+At Blue Cross Community MMAI (Medicare-Medicaid Plan)SM, we want to make sure you get the health care you need.
 We also want to make sure your rights as a member are respected.

-You have a right to respect, fairness and dignity.
+You have the right to respect, fairness and dignity.

 - The right to get covered services without concern about race, ethnicity, national origin religion, gender, age, mental or physical disability, sexual orientation, genetic information, ability to pay or ability to speak English

 You have the right to get information about your health care.

 - The right to information on treatment and your treatment options in a format you understand.

 You have the right to make decisions about your care, including refusing treatment.

 - The right to ask for a second opinion.
 The plan will pay for your second opinion visit